bortiz-tic/test/README.md

 ```

 ## Troubleshooting
-What would be some potential troubleshooting methods?
+What would be some potential troubleshooting situations and how would we fix them?
 Logging, libraries, permissions, etc?

 ## Contact Information
 For questions or support, please contact: